Advantages of biological dental care in Wrentham, MA

 Should I visit a biological dentist?

 Conservative and healthy methods of addressing dental problems are always encouraged and are the foundation of biological dental care.
 Our team will assess dental issues and determine how they affect one’s overall health and wellness.
-Dr. Ross Palioca will always take the most conservative route when it comes to repairing and restoring the smile.
+Dr. Rawat will always take the most conservative route when it comes to repairing and restoring the smile.
 He will avoid the use of materials that are toxic to the body and understands the link between the smile and one’s overall health.
 With a biological dentist, patients will know they are being taken care of in a way never thought possible, with a dentist who treats the patient as a whole, not just the mouth!

 Are you ready to learn more about biological dentistry?

-Contact Dr. Ross Palioca and his team at Advanced Dental Practices today to learn about the advantages of treatment with a biological dentist.
+Contact Dr. Rawat and his team at Advanced Dental Practices today to learn about the advantages of treatment with a biological dentist.
 His practice is conveniently located on 21 East Street in Wrentham, MA and can be reached to schedule an appointment at (508) 456-7111.
 We encourage new patients to visit our facility and learn about all we have to offer for general, cosmetic, and restorative dentistry.